revery-ui/revery/.github/ISSUE_TEMPLATE/bug_report.md

 - Operating System:
 - Revery Version:
 - OCaml version:
-- Packages Manager: Npm, Esy, Opam
-- Native or Bytecode build:
+- Native, Bytecode, or JS build:

 <!--
     Please try to narrow down the code to a minimal repro.